196 East Commerce Street

 Bridgeton, NJ 08302

 Under New Jersey law, there are a number of different reasons why you may have a restraining order entered against you.
 This includes being accused of domestic violence, as well as being convicted of stalking, sexual assault and other similar types of offenses.
-If you have been charged with violating a restraining order, it is important to hire an experienced New Jersey restraining order law firm to defend you.
+If you have been charged with violating a restraining order, it is important to hire an experienced New Jersey restraining order lawyer to defend you.

 As the subject of a restraining order, you are bound to strictly comply with the terms of the order.
 Regardless of what you may personally believe about the validity of the order or the unreasonableness of the restrictions it imposes, you must comply unless and until the order is lifted.
 Violating a restraining order is a criminal offense under Section 2C:29-9 of the New Jersey Revised Statutes, and a conviction under Section 2C:29-9 can have drastic consequences.